takanory/slides/slides/20220713europython/index.rst

 .. revealjs-notes::

-   At last, we got a webhook URL
+   At last, we got a webhook URL.
    Then let's send a message to Slack with the URL.

 Post message via **Webhook URL** 📬